jarad/jarad.github.com/courses/stat544/applets.md

 ---
 {% include JB/setup %}

-Please run these apps from r using the `run_GitHub` function from the `shiny` package:
+Please run these apps from r using the `runGitHub` function from the `shiny` package:

     install.packages('shiny')